|

 1620 Madame Zhong's Lament 2 |

-The 12 melodies that precede her composition were apparently selected as being good ones for developing the technique she needed to play her own composition.
-However, whereas her melody uses huangzhong tuning, the others all use standard tuning.
+It has been said that the 12 melodies that precede her composition were selected as being good ones for developing the technique she needed to play her own composition.
+However, whereas her melody uses huangzhong tuning (1 3 5 6 1 2 3), the others all use standard tuning.
 In addition, hers is the only melody that includes lyrics (details).

-The 12 pieces in the main section (see the Table of Contents) can be grouped as follows:
+The other 12 pieces, which comprise the main section of the handbook (see the Table of Contents) can be grouped as follows:

-After these melodies there is an afterword by "Ceremonial Companion" Liu Dongju.7 However, there is no specific commentary on any of the individual melodies.
+After these melodies there is an afterword by "Ceremonial Companion" Liu Dongju.7 However, there is no specific commentary with any of the individual melodies.

 The handbook is well printed, and seems to have few errors in tablature.